 Registering your business address

-All businesses in the region are required to have a registered civic address that aligns with current municipal standards.
+All businesses in the region are required to have a registered civic address.

-A correct address ensures emergency services like police, fire and ambulance can locate your business quickly when it matters most.
+A registered address ensures emergency services like police, fire and ambulance can locate your business quickly when it matters most.
 It also supports your business by:

 • Helping customers and clients easily find your business.